040 <2.22> Climax

 Also, towards the end of the confession scene (screen captures 5 and 6), Phillip's hand is suddenly seen grabbing Julia's arm when his hand moves into the frame from the right in front of Angie's body; at the same time, Angela starts moving back on her own from Julia — while Phillip had already pulled her away from Julia earlier (screen grab 3).

 Oddity in the exterior shots of the Falcon Crest Victorian Mansion in the cliffhanger: With Chase and Sheriff Robbins having rushed to the reception, it seems awkward that neither Chase's pickup nor the Sheriff's patrol car are visible anywhere on the driveway.
-Post-production used generic establishing shots of the Mansion.
+Post-production used generic establishing shots of the Mansion although a specific shot was filmed on sound stage 1 at THE BURBANK STUDIOS, with the camera slowly pulling back from the veranda set — and Chase's truck was even parked there.
+One can only guess why this shot remained unused; maybe because the "fake" veranda looked less photogenic than clips of the real Villa Miravalle.

 The filming location for this season's final scene — the mourners standing at the graveside — is a lawn area at the Los Angeles County Arboretum & Botanical Gardens in Arcadia, CA.